The Ultimate Guide for Stay-At-Home Moms Returning to Work

 For example, for someone re-entering the workforce in 2023, remote work is more of an option than 5 years ago and workers are less limited by geography when seeking out opportunities.
 There are also industry changes like new technologies, trends, and customer preferences to consider.

 Dive back into trade publications, or simply browse articles on LinkedIn, and get a sense of what the needs are in the market so you’re well informed.

 Tips for Moms Going Back to Work and Tackling the Job Search

 Now that you’ve thought about what you need, what you want, and what has changed, it’s time to get started.

-This part can be stressful for stay at home moms going back to work because it’s a huge adjustment, takes times, and can rock your self-esteem.
-In any job search there is an element of rejection and for those who have stepped back from their career and are re-entering there’s a common fear of “will anyone want me?”
+This part can be stressful for stay-at-home moms going back to work because it’s a huge adjustment, takes time, and can rock your self-esteem.
+In any job search there is an element of rejection and for those who have stepped back from their career and are re-entering there’s a common fear of “Will anyone want me?”